 Psalm 46:8 is translated in The Message, “Attention, all!
-See the marvels of God!
-He plants flowers and trees all over the earth, Bans war from pole to pole, breaks all weapons across His knee.
-Step out of the traffic!
+See the marvels of God….step out of the traffic!
 Take a long, loving look at Me, your High God, above politics, above everything.”

 “For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
 We are destroying speculations and every lofty thing raised up against the knowledge of God…” (2 Cor.
 10:3-5a, NASB)

 (Links to go, 11/1/20 through 1/20/21 are a recap of significant Election 2020 headlines.
 Click here to access these links.